Post

 • CI

-All adjustments must pass automated testing verification before merging into the main branch.
-Add a Nightly Build scheduled automated testing phase to improve stability.
+All changes must pass automated tests before merging into the main branch.
+A Nightly Build scheduled automated test is added to improve stability.

 • CD

-Using CD packaging consistently allows Developer T and Developer Z to fully focus on business development, reducing manual communication and operational errors.
+Using CD packaging uniformly, Developer T and Developer Z can fully focus on business development, reducing manual communication and operational errors.

 Team Work Efficiency and Product Stability 🚀🚀🚀🚀🚀